 - IP is ephemeral in the public cloud

 - Cloud is perimeter-less.
-Best practice is to segment workloads and encrypt all traffic No custom silicon is available in public cloud
+It’s best practice is to segment workloads and encrypt all traffic No custom silicon is available in public cloud

-All of the above means that traditional solutions that rely on stable environments, stable demand against capacity, strong perimeters and internal traffic in the clear, and high-performance silicon are not going to translate to the public cloud.
+All of the above IDS/IPS cloud requirements mean that traditional solutions that rely on stable environments, stable demand against capacity, strong perimeters and internal traffic in the clear, and high-performance silicon are not going to translate to the public cloud.

 In this new world, we definitely need prevailing security knowledge but the implementation of IDS/IPS needs to be different.
 Lifting and shifting existing IDS/IPS tools as virtual appliances ported from the on premises datacenter results in similar inefficiencies as lifting and shifting legacy apps to the public cloud without re-factoring.